adventuregamestudio/ags/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**AGS Version**
+Include version of AGS used.
+If compiled from source, please include a changeset.

+**Game**
+If applicable, link or attach an example game (with optional source) to demonstrate the issue.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Walk to '...'